 The Unsung Hero ~ The open award nominated and decided for by the public:

 The Santa’s Grotto Volunteers

-The celebration didn’t stop there – everyone continued with food, drink and more photos.
-There was a great buzz in the air everyone chatted and enjoyed the evening and it was with sadness that we had to then pack away at the end of the night.
+The celebration didn’t stop there as the evening continued with food, drink and more photos.
+There was a great buzz in the air as everyone chatted and enjoyed the evening.
+It was with sadness that we had to then pack away at the end of the night.

 A big thank you to those who helped make the night a huge success.